MobilePorting/FNF-mobile-basetools/README.md

 # FNF-mobile-basetools

-Credit: MAJigsaw77
+Credits: MAJigsaw77

-this repo is based on his android porting repo, this is here for easier access, and modifications
+this repo is based on his mobile porting repo, this is here for easier access, and modifications